We will do everything to protect you.

 Our crypto experts constantly keep up-to-date on all significant developments, will always implement the best crypto-algorithms available,and retire any mechanisms that are deemed unsecure.
 Further, we exclusively employ (EC)DHE algorithms that use Perfect Forward Secrecy (PFS) to prevent the future decryption of recorded data traffic.

 In order to rule out any data manipulation by third parties, we were one of the first providers to secure our domain with DNSSEC and DANE/TLSA.
 Moreover, whenever there is an opportunity to increase communication security further, we will do so.
 For example, we use mechanisms such as HSTS, CAA, CSP, MTA-STS and X-XSS to effectively prevent "man-in-the-middle" attacks.
-This helps us make sure that your communication with our our servers via SSL/TLS is truly secure.
+This helps us make sure that your communication with our servers via SSL/TLS is truly secure.

 We support anonymous use of the Internet and want to protect our users from needless data retention activities.
-For this reason, we offer advanced users a dedicated Tor Exit Node with Hidden Onion Services available at our data centre.
+For this reason, we offer advanced users a dedicated Tor Exit Node with Hidden Onion Services available at our data center.

 Too many technical abbreviations for your taste?
 Don't worry about it – it's not necessary to know everything about the technical details to be able to use mailbox.org.
 What is important is that we know what we are doing and that you can always wholeheartedly trust our expertise and experience.